ChrisTitusTech/winutil/docs/userguide.md

 !!! info

      Please make sure that you remember your password.
 MicroWin will configure auto-login settings, so you won't have to enter your password.
 However, if you are required to enter your password, it's best that you don't forget it.

+##### Automatic WinUtil configuration

+You can also use your WinUtil configuration files.
+Simply export your chosen settings using the Export menu item and specify the resulting JSON file in the MicroWin screen.

+On first run, WinUtil will process the configuration file.
+Please read the **Automation** section for more information.

 ##### Ventoy options